 We deserve an economy where all of us have enough to live on, not just with dignity, but also with beauty and community.
 We will make West Virginia the first state in the country to choose local artists over out-of-state monopolies.

-- Incorporate the arts into every facet of public life, starting with economic development.
+Incorporate the arts into every facet of public life, starting with economic development:

 - Re-open the WV film office as an independent office within the Department of Commerce.

 - Encourage all state agencies, such as the WV Department of Tourism and the WV Commerce Department, to use local artists and design agencies in marketing efforts.
-Give extra points in the bidding process for use of West Virginia artists or design firms.

 - In order to help West Virginians across the state access information, technology, and literacy service, increase financial support for libraries through the WV Library Commission.